 The Greater Fort Lauderdale Chamber of Commerce offers an array of groups members can join.
-Each council is governed by its own Board of Governors.
-Certain councils are open only to members whose businesses reside within a specific zip code.
-Council events, however, are open to all.
-Committees are open to any member within the Chamber.Click on the logos below for information.
-If you have additional questions, contact the chair or Executive Vice President Carolyn Michaels
+Each Council is governed by its own Board of Governors.
+Certain Councils are open by invite, but we encourage members to contact us if they would like to sit in on a specific meeting.
+Council events are open to all members and non-members, but sometimes require a fee.
+If you have additional questions, contact the chair of a respective Council or Executive Vice President Carolyn Michaels

-Committee engagement is an excellent way to build relationships within the Chamber.
+Starting in January 2020, our Chamber's Committees were converted into Councils.
+Engagement, within a Council,is an excellent way to build relationships within the Chamber.
 These groups are responsible for some of the most meaningful programming within the organization, and are an integral part of the Chamber's mission and vision.
-If you are interested in becoming involved in a committee, please contact the chair.
+If you are interested in becoming involved in one of the following Councils, please contact the chair.

 This group is responsible for the promotion of the Chamber.
-They assist the director of communications with the annual marketing strategy and in trade deals with different media partners.For more information, contact Laurie Menekou, President of Conceptual Communications, or
+They assist the Director of Communications with the annual marketing strategy and in trade deals with different media partners.For more information, contact Chair Janet Granger, President of Granger Digital Marketing

 This committee works in conjunction with the city of Fort Lauderdale on a joint business and expansion program designed to proactively address the needs and ideas of local companies.
 The BusinessF1rst program was born in the wake of the economic recession in 2009 and designed to aid, retain and expand business throughout the Fort Lauderdale area.
 The group surveys local companies and conduct one-on-one visits with key established and emerging decision makers in order to gauge the current business climate and hone in on areas which need improvement.
 This two-pronged approach enables the BusinessF1rst team to reach a cross-section of industry leaders and map plans for future growth.

-The BusinessF1rst program also generates requests for business assistance, which are relayed to the proper channels in the hopes of decreasing the wait time for surveyed organization.For more information, contact Kelly Kolb, Shareholder at Buchanan Ingersoll & Rooney, orDanielle Clermont, Vice President of Marketing and Business at the Broward Association of Miami Realtors
+The BusinessF1rst program also generates requests for business assistance, which are relayed to the proper channels in the hopes of decreasing the wait time for surveyed organization.For more information, contact Chair Tyrone Po, Owner of ServPro Fort Lauderdale North & ServPro Plantation

 This committee reviews amendments to the Chamber's governing documents and makes recommendations on a periodic basis to the Board of Directors.This committee is by invitation only.

-This group deals with issues related to resiliency throughout South Florida and looks for steps the business community should take to combat sea level rise.For more information, contact Alec Bogdanoff, President of Brizaga, orDr.
-Colin Polsky, Director of the Center for Environmental Studies, FAU
+This group deals with issues related to resiliency throughout South Florida and looks for steps the business community should take to combat sea level rise.For more information, contact Chair Alec Bogdanoff, President of Brizaga.

 A group committed to providing members with information that is applicable in a wide range of situations for stimulating growth and increasing competitiveness in a rapidly changing marketplace.
-Currently, the committee provides chamber members with dynamic workshops in an effort to bridge the gap between business knowledge and the practical application of leading business principles.For more information, contact Andy Fernandez, Executive Director of Firewall Centers orLeona Miracola, Director of Innovative Programming at Broward County Schools
+Currently, the committee provides chamber members with dynamic workshops in an effort to bridge the gap between business knowledge and the practical application of leading business principles.For more information, contact Chair Andy Fernandez, Executive Director of Firewall Centers

 The investment you make in the Chamber is critical to our success.
 The Finance Committee works closely with the administration to make sure we are making responsible fiscal decisions.
 This group studies the financial condition of the Chamber and recommends the proposed budget to the Board of Directors.